{{org_field_logo}}

 4. Legal Framework

-- The Health and Safety at Work etc. Act 1974 (duty to ensure health, safety, and welfare of employees)
+- Health and Safety at Work etc. Act 1974 – requires employers, so far as is reasonably practicable, to ensure the health, safety and welfare at work of their employees.

 5. Statement of Commitment